Kittaru87/CV/README.md

 **Teamwork**

 Project work, by far, has been the most enjoyable aspect of my time at Makers.
-I work well when bouncing ideas off of other people, enjoy listening to and understanding other people's way of thinking that is different to my own, and ultimately producing something that is an amalgamation of everyone's ideas and efforts.
-I took part in 3 big projects - cloning Airbnb, cloning Facebook, and then my final project - and I learned something new and exciting in each of those experiences, whether that was how to apply bootstrap, learning how to use React or how not to get mixed up between Rails 5 and Rails 6!
+I work well when bouncing ideas off of other people, something I was able to do quite a bit of in my previous role as digital lead for LITRG.
+While at LITRG I worked through 2 large website migrations with 2 separate teams of developers, and it gave me the opportunity to experience Agile work processes from the client side.
+Setting realisitic goals while still maintaining creativity was the order of the day and we were able to produce 2 successful websites.

 **Takes the initiative**

 Once I had an inkling that software engineering was the path I wanted to take, I immediately set about making that happen alongside my day job and freelance work.
-Not only have I attended an evening web development course as well as undertaken online courses but I've also sat down with a number of friends already in the industry to pair program with and to pick their brains on best practice and what their expectations are for junior developers.
-Since leaving Makers I've started my own projects, both solo and with other junior developers, in order to continue my learning journey.
+I attended [23 Code Street's web development course](https://www.23codestreet.com/), started online courses such as Codacademy, and sat down with a number of friends already in the industry to pair program with, picking their brains on best practice and what their expectations are for junior developers (emphasis on enthusiasm, learning and not to play code golf...).
+Since leaving Makers I've started my own projects, both solo and with other junior developers, in order to continue my learning journey, including a [rails app for helping people exercise indoors](https://github.com/Kittaru87/Innercise).

 **Attention to detail**

 It is important to be able to spot mistakes, especially when it comes to code.
 My previous roles have always required an eye for detail and the ability to quickly pick up on spelling, grammatical or formatting errors.
-As sub-editor to 2 trade magazines this means not only proofing the documents but also rewriting large swathes of text, including reordering or compacting articles in order to better fit the page.
+As sub-editor to 2 trade magazines this means not only proofing the documents but also rewriting large swathes of text, including reordering or compacting articles in order to better fit the page (via Indesign).
 This is a skill I feel translates well into the world of programming, not only for debugging but also refactoring of code.

 ## Projects
 | Project       | Details       | Technologies  | Testing  |